BearWare/TeamTalk5/Library/TeamTalkLib/README.md

 What features to build into the TeamTalk binaries are controlled by CMake options prefixed by `FEATURE_`.

+To e.g. have TeamTalk built without OPUS support invoke CMake like this:
+`cmake -DFEATURE_OPUS=OFF -DBUILD_TEAMTALK_CORE=ON -S TeamTalk5 -B builddir`

 The following feature toggles are available: